Kingboard/Kingboard/README.md

 All rights reserved.

 ## WARNING
-this is a work in progress, it lacks alot of documentation and is currently not meant for productive use, consider it extremly unstable, and probably compatibility breaking
+this is a work in progress, it lacks a lot of documentation and is currently not meant for productive use, consider it extremly unstable, and probably compatibility breaking